-The concept of waste is important to understand for a variety of reasons.
+The concept of waste is essential to understand for a variety of reasons.
 Waste is the inefficiencies that exist within a process.
-Waste consumes valuable resources, and in most cases, it goes unnoticed
+Waste consumes valuable resources, and in most cases, it goes unnoticed.

-To help organizations identify and reduce waste, there are multiple acronyms that have been created to help make recalling the common forms of waste simple.
+There are multiple acronyms created to help make recalling the common forms of waste easy.
 Some of those acronyms include TIMWOOD, DOTWIMP, and DOWNTIME.
 There is a little bit of variation in opinion around how many forms of waste exist.
 The original teachings focused on 7 forms, whereas some current teaching focuses on 8.

 Need help eliminating waste in your organization?